Permify/permify/docs/versioned_docs/version-0.6.x/installation.md

 <CardList />
 ```

-If options your deployment preference is not listed below please let us know Also if you have any questions join our [Discord community](https://discord.gg/n6KfzYxhPp) or send us an email at support@permify.co.
+If your deployment preference is not listed above, please let us know by joining our [Discord Community](https://discord.gg/n6KfzYxhPp)!